-Head of Information and Technology
+Head of Information

 Satoshi was born in Southern California and moved to New York City in 2000 for his undergraduate studies at NYU in Linguistics and Africana Studies.
 While a student there, he had opportunities to travel to Spain, Cuba, and South Africa.
 He later received his MSLIS (Master of Library and Information Science) from Pratt Institute and in 2008, joined the CPPC team as its Librarian and Special Projects Manager.
 Yes, he catalogues and organizes his own books at home.